lxjk/ToolExample/README.md

 ## Branches
 - master
-    - current development branch - this will likely have the most recent code
+    - current development branch - this will likely have the most recent code - note: this branch does work with UE 5.2 Preview 1
 - 5.1
 	- UE 5.1 Compatible
 	- There was some header changes, a new module dependency, and class FEditorStyle was deprecated and replaced with FAppStyle.